GIScience/gis-training-resource-center/content/Module_7/en_module_7_mdg_aa_ex_3.md

 ::::

-# Exercise 3: Identifying Affected Health Facilities and Schools – Aina Adds More Layers
+# Exercise 3: Identifying Affected Health Facilities and Schools – Aina Adds More Layers <a id="exercise-3-identifying-affected-health-facilities-and-schools-aina-adds-more-layers"></a>

-## Characteristics of the exercise
+## Characteristics of the exercise <a id="characteristics-of-the-exercise"></a>

 ::::{grid} 2
 :::{grid-item-card}